lasseignelab/capture/README.md

 # Contributions
 ## Tests
+All pull requests must include BATS tests covering the changes.

 The testing framework is installed by the following command.
 ```
 tests/install
 ```
-The test suite is executed by the following command.
+The entire test suite is executed by the following command.
 ```
 tests/run
 ```
-To run a specific test or subset of tests using the --filter parameter based on the test name.
-Following is an example of a test.
+The tests can be filtered with the --filter option.
+This saves time by allowing subsets of the test suite to be ran while coding.
+The following examples of using --filter are based on this hypothetical BATS test.
 ```
 @test "cap md5: All files in a folder" {
   ...
 }
 ```
+### Examples of using --filter
 How to run just the `cap md5` tests:
 ```
-tests/run --filter "cap md5:"
+tests/run --filter "cap md5"
 ```

-How to run only the one test in the example:
+How to run just the single hypothetical test:
 ```
 tests/run --filter "cap md5: All files in a folder"
 ```